junglesta/wherenodoctor/_posts/2016-01-01-07-antibiotics-how-to-use.md

 1. If you do not know exactly how to use the antibiotic and what infections it can be used for, do not use it.
 2. Use only an antibiotic that is recommended for the infection you wish to treat.
 (Look for the illness in this book.)
 3. Know the risks in using the antibiotic and take all the recommended precautions (see the GREEN PAGES).
-4. Use the antibiotic only in the recommended does—no more, no less.
+4. Use the antibiotic only in the recommended does, no more, no less.
 The dose depends on the illness and the age or weight of the sick person.
 5. Never use injections of antibiotics if taking them by mouth is likely to work as well.
 Inject only when absolutely necessary.
 6. Antibiotics must be given for their full course.
 Stopping before you have finished all the days of treatment, even if you feel better, can make the infection return in a form that is even harder to cure.
 (Some illnesses, like tuberculosis and leprosy, need to be treated for many months or years after the person feels better.
 Follow the instructions for each illness.)
 7. If the antibiotic causes a skin rash, itching, difficult breathing, or any serious reactions, the person must stop using it and never use it again (see p.
 70).